sabrinahu5/mood-memo/README.md

 # Mood Memo
-Emotion-detection web app using Django, Tensorflow, Keras, and OpenCV

-ML model trained using a CNN
+Emotion-detection web app using Django, Tensorflow, Keras, and OpenCV, ML model trained using a CNN